FREQUENTLY ASKED QUESTIONS (FAQ)

 In addition, my workouts tend to be less brutal than Military Athletes ones, although I can program brutal workouts.

-13. Why should I pay $100 per month for your monthly programming?
+13. Why should I pay at least $100 per month for your monthly programming?

 This is not Walmart Fitness or Cut-rate Fitness.
 This is NO-MIND FITNESS.
 We seek to improve ourselves in a hardcore, rigorous manner, and we pursue the highest levels of self-mastery.